In a world of gadgets, programs and quick fixes, we encourage a different, older approach to Children's Ministry at Immanuel: Family Discipleship.

 We invite all children 4th-8th grade to be acolytes.
 Acolytes are actively engaged in the worship of the church, assisting in the Lord's Supper.
 If you are interested in learning more, please talk to Fr.
 Ethan.

 Baptism is the entry point into the family of God, for either adult converts or children of committed Christian families.
 Here at Immanuel, we baptize infants as a sign of God's grace and work in their lives and the lives of their family.
 After infant baptism, parents disciple their children, remain actively involved in church and when they are around 14, bring their children through confirmation.

 Baptism is offered two or three times a year.
 Before each baptism, we offer a required four-week baptism course on baptism for all who are desire baptism for themselves or their children.
 Please contact Fr.
 Ethan to ask about the next baptism class.

 In confirmation, we reinforce what parents have been teaching their children by learning about the Apostle's Creed, the Lord's Prayer and the Ten Commandments.
 After confirmation class, confirmands receive a blessing and prayer from the Bishop to strengthen them in their life and ministry.
 Confirmation is not an end goal, but a reaffirmation of baptismal vows.

 Confirmation occurs once a year when the Bishop visits.
 To be confirmed you must go through the confirmation class that is offered in late spring.

-The church also support families disciplining their children by offering The Gospel Project on Wednesday Nights in the fall and spring.
+The church also supports families disciplining their children by offering The Gospel Project in the fall and spring.
 The Gospel Project introduces children to the big story of scripture and shows how every story points to Jesus.
 This is a great opportunity for parents to talk to their children about who Jesus is, who they are and what Jesus is doing in their lives.